kung-fu-tzu/leonov.github.io/pages/resume.md

 I really like games Braid, FEZ, and Portal.
 And Machinarium too.
 In Quake-like game Sauerbraten (Cube 2) our office team of geeks gain a lot of frags years back.
+I'm always in company of my very own beloved cat named Sharikh (Baloon in Russian).
 Confucius was my nickname in middle school.